Embarcadero/pa-radserver-ib-docker/README.md

 ./run.sh
 ```

-To run the [Docker Hub version of pa-radserver-ib Docker](https://hub.docker.com/r/radstudio/pa-radserver-ib) for in interbase only mode use the `run-interbase-only.sh` script
+To run the [Docker Hub version of pa-radserver-ib Docker](https://hub.docker.com/r/radstudio/pa-radserver-ib) for in InterBase only mode use the `run-interbase-only.sh` script
 ```
 ./run-interbase-only.sh
 ```